Airplanes to get cameras outside restrooms

 Camera concerns

-The connected The airplane seat will be pre-programmed with passenger reclining preferences and catering preferences.
+The airplane seat will be pre-programmed with passenger reclining preferences and catering preferences.

 Courtesy Airbus